MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/microsoft-biztalk-adapter-for-oracle-database-documentation.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Microsoft BizTalk Adapter for Oracle Database documentation
+# Microsoft BizTalk Adapter for Oracle Database
 The [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] documentation includes a variety of resources that can help you learn to develop, administer, and use the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)].

 ## Get started